jinndi/WGDashboard-sing-box/README.md

 - Optional Cloudflare WARP over direct and proxy connections
 - Automatic configuration of forwarding rules for WG interfaces
 - Optional AdGuard domain filtering, enabled in just a few clicks.
-- Custom DNS (DoH) configuration for both proxy and direct server connections
+- Custom DNS configuration for both proxy and direct server connections
 - Defining Geosite and GeoIP rules to bypass proxy mode
 - Specifying domain names that should ignore Geosite and GeoIP proxy bypass rules
 - Easy setup of the panel behind a Caddy reverse proxy with auto-renewed SSL certificates